 - Follow their lead - some students will want you to stick around and help then get settled, whilst others may prefer to be left to get on with it.
-They might not know how they feel until they arrive!
-Try to follow their lead in deciding how long to stay for.
+They might not know how they feel until they arrive, or might change their minds!
+Plan to be flexible and try to follow their lead in deciding how long to stay for.

 - Take a deep breath - remember that this is a marathon, not a sprint.
 Try not to panic if it feels like your student hasn't settled in the first couple of days, it's entirely normal for students to take a while to settle in and feel at home.
 Encourage them to keep going to Welcome events and remind them that everyone is feeling the same way, even if some people are better at hiding it.